It’s been almost thirty years since I played golf. I don’t have that kind of time or money.

 I’m never going to be a golfer.
 I’m not even sure I like golf.

-But I love learning.
+But I sure do love learning.

 _______________________________________________